FarronF/limerick-council-meetings/meetings/2024/04/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 20th March 2024.md

 amended, and the Code of Conduct, she was inviting those present to notify the Cathaoirleach of

-any declaration of interest in any item due for discussion at the Meeting.--- 2
+any declaration of interest in any item due for discussion at the Meeting.
+---
+2

 In accordance with Section 177 of the Local Government Act, 2001 (as amended) Councillor